Silent t

 4. I recommend identifying certain themes that you think are important.
 You just have ideas and themes and then you put them together as necessary.

 5. So, what’s critical about understanding this is that we’re gonna use the fact that your mind is either working for you for excitement or against you with fear to your advantage.
-You may have heard the advice, ‘Oh, just try to calm down, think positive thought.’
+You may have heard the advice, ‘Oh, just try to calm down, think positive thoughts.’
 It doesn’t work, does it?’
 And there is a reason why it doesn’t work.

 6. Three types of fear.
 And those types of fear are usually oriented towards, like, loss.
 Like, I’m scared imna lose …you know, my identity.
 Or I’m scared imna lose my job, or imna lose money, or imna lose something.